The 6+ Most Bingeable Language Learning Roku Channels

 Finally, Roku offers diverse learning techniques.
 There are specific resources for language learners, but there are also resources that can hook you up with authentic international content.

 With these international options, you’ll hear your target language in many different, entertaining contexts.
-It’s the same idea behind many online language immersion programs.
-FluentU, for instance, turns media clips into lessons so you can learn language as it manifests in the movies, popular series, news segments and other native contexts.
+It’s the same idea behind many online language immersion programs such as FluentU.

 Learning a language doesn’t need to feel like you’re swimming upstream.
 With these Roku channels, you’ll be streaming your way to fluency in no time!